WWE News: ‘Raw’ Preview, Finn Balor And Baron Corbin Added To ‘Extreme Rules’

 WWE Raw is seemingly in coast mode as we creep along to Extreme Rules.
-Many pundits and fans feel that the WWE tends to call-it-in during this time of year until we near SummerSlam, and the last several repetitive Raw episodes is fodder for that theory.
+Many pundits and fans feel that the WWE tends to phone-it-in during this time of year until we near SummerSlam, and the last several repetitive Raw episodes is fodder for that theory.
 The WWE hasn’t even booked a single match for Monday’s show, but for better or for worse, they are hyping some storylines.

 Roman Reigns and Bobby Lashley

 Many fans, and even some involved in the industry, seem to be displeased with the Roman Reigns and Bobby Lashley program.
 Reigns wasn’t over with the WWE universe when he was in a program with much more popular superstars than Bobby, like Brock Lesnar, and working against Lashley is not doing either competitor any favors.
-Lashley is a gifted athlete, but there is a reason why he didn’t rise to main-event status in his first go around with the WWE, and now, years later, he has even a steeper hill to climb.
+Lashley is a gifted athlete, but there is a reason why he didn’t rise to main-event status in his first go around with the WWE, and now, years later, he has an even steeper hill to climb.

 When two faces collide it’s either a great reaction or one that garners little to no reaction; judging by fans’ responses of the last few episodes of Raw, it looks like this will be the latter.
 The audience often doesn’t know who to root for when two of their favorites square off, and in this case, the two wrestlers involved can hardly be described as favorites.
 Even still, the WWE is hyping up another confrontation between these two on Raw ahead of their Extreme Rules match.